RTLucassen/slidesegmenter/README.md

 # SlideSegmenter
 *SlideSegmenter* is a Python 3.9+ package for tissue and pen marking segmentation in low-magnification (1.25x) whole slide images (WSIs).
-We also developed a custom bitmap [annotation tool](https://github.com/RTLucassen/annotation_tool) which was used for annotating the dataset that was used for development and evaluation of the method.
+We also developed a custom bitmap [annotation tool](https://github.com/RTLucassen/annotation_tool), which was used in the development of the method.
 More details can be found in the corresponding paper.
 [[`SPIE`](https://spie.org/medical-imaging/presentation/Tissue-cross-section-and-pen-marking-segmentation-in-whole-slide/12933-10#_=_)][[`arXiv`](https://arxiv.org/abs/2401.13511)]

 <div align="center">